geopython/pywps/source/index.rst

         * New examples of processes
         * ...

-    For download this version, please follow the link below [2] or download PyWPS from subversion directly [3].
+    To download this version, please follow the link below [2] or check out PyWPS directly from subversion [3].

-    NOTE: This version processes are note fully compatible with previous versions of PyWPS.
-However, the upgrade should not be complicated, please follow examples from doc/examples/processes/ directory.
+    NOTE: This versions processes are not fully compatible with previous versions of PyWPS.
+However, the upgrade should not be complicated.
+Please follow the examples from doc/examples/processes/ directory.
     What is PyWPS:

-    PyWPS (Python Web Processing Service) is implementation of Web Processing Service standard from Open Geospatial Consortium (OGC(R)).
+    PyWPS (Python Web Processing Service) is an implementation of the Web Processing Service (WPS) standard from Open Geospatial Consortium (OGC(R)).
 The main advantage of PyWPS is, that it has been written with native support for GRASS GIS, however, GRASS GIS is not required.
-Access GRASS modules via web interace should be as easy as possible.
+Access to GRASS modules via the web interface should be as easy as possible.
 Processes can be written using GRASS GIS, but usage of other programs, like R package, GDAL or PROJ tools, is possible as well.

     Happy GISing!